Topics The 11th Japan-Taiwan Pharmaceutical Exchange Conference" was held.

 The issues of drug lag and drug loss have been highlighted in recent years, and we believe that it is necessary to establish a mechanism to attract investment and improve patients' access to medicines by making transparency and predictability clearer and making the pharmaceutical market more attractive through cooperation between the public and private sectors.

 This exchange conference, which began in 2013, is now in its 11th year.
 In the course of our past efforts, we have made steady progress in harmonization and collaboration between the two authorities in new drug cases, including the review of the GCP inspection system in Taiwan in 2015, the addition of Japan to Taiwan's simplified review system in 2016, and the publication of a position paper on a collaborative scheme for new drug review between Japan and Taiwan in 2019.
-We feel that it is essential to continue to communicate through this exchange conference to deepen mutual understanding and trust between the pharmaceutical authorities and industry.
+We feel that it is essential to continue to communicate through this exchange conference and to deepen mutual understanding and trust between pharmaceutical authorities and industries.

 The conference is scheduled to be held in Japan in 2024.
 It is my hope that the public and private sectors will further develop their collaboration to date, promote regulatory harmonization and cooperation regarding pharmaceuticals and medical devices in Japan and Taiwan, and mutual understanding of each other's regulatory systems, and build a system in the public and private sectors that can deliver products to patients who need them as quickly as possible.